Home » Holiday Celebrations » Christmas » Kid’s Christmas Tree: The Magic of a Christmas Tree in Kids Bedrooms

 I shared a few behind-the-scenes when I found the trees over on Instagram.
 What I didn’t expect that helped confirm I’d made a great choice was the comments from so many seasoned moms and grandmas.

-And so many other moms went and found those inexpensive trees, or others online or from discount stores.
+And so many other moms went and found those inexpensive trees, free donations or cheap thrift store trees, or others online or from discount stores.
 They shared their smiling children’s faces.
 It honestly made me cry!

 Photos by: Chrissy Blake